 |Business Credit Cards||17.78%||17.78%||17.93%|

 |Secured Credit Cards||20.14%||20.14%||20.23%|

 What Happened in October 2020

 October was another quiet month for credit card APRs.
-The Balance only recorded small interest rate adjustments for four cards:
+The Balance only recorded small interest rate adjustments for five cards:

 - Diamond Resorts World Mastercard: Variable purchase APR range is now 15.74%-24.99% (was 14.99%-24.99%)